Dr. Paul R. Williams, President & Founder, Washington, DC

 Meghan E. Stewart, Vice President, Senior Counsel, Washington, DC

-Ms. Stewart is the Director of PILPG’s Burma and Zimbabwe programs and is the Co-Director of PILPG’s Water Diplomacy Practice Area.
-She formerly served with the ABA CEELI in Almaty, Kazakhstan and with the international humanitarian organization CARE.
+Ms. Stewart is the Vice President of PILPG and directs PILPG’s Burma program.
+She previously directed PILPG’s Water Diplomacy Practice Area and programs in numerous states, including Bosnia and Herzegovina, Sri Lanka, and Uganda.
+She also formerly served with the ABA CEELI in Almaty, Kazakhstan, and with the international humanitarian organization CARE.

 Brett Ashley Edwards, Director of Pro Bono, Pro Bono Counsel, San Francisco, CA